telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 It might be useful sometimes to send the generated file to a remote service.
 To achieve this, prevent the default file saving and post the `base64` encoded contents.

-The example below demonstrates how to post files to the server.
+The following example demonstrates how to post files to the server.

 ###### Example